-As the Chief Financial Officer, it is important to understand the broad-based tax incentives available for your business.
+As the Chief Financial Officer, it is essential to understand the broad range of tax incentives available for your business.
 You need to understand this to manage your financial resources properly.
 Among the various tax credits, research and development tax incentives are one of the strong tools that may reduce your tax liabilities while encouraging innovation.
 These are mostly referred to as Scientific Research and Experimental Development credits—these award businesses for investing in new technologies, processes, or products.
 Unfortunately, most companies do not maximize the credits because they either do not know or are misinformed about the eligibility criteria.
 In this article, we will cover what every CFO needs to know about R&D tax incentives and how to exploit them to achieve growth in their business.

 Understanding the Basics of R&D Tax Incentives